codyngpriest/sorting_algorithms/README.md

 7. Merge sort
 This is a function that sorts an array of integers in ascending order using the Merge sort algorithm

+8. Heap sort
+This is a function that sorts an array of integers in ascending order using the Heap sort algorithm